Pre-auction strategic communication: Introduction

 \section{Introduction}

-Standard auction theory takes the seller’s decision to sell and the information used to set allocation rules as given.
-In practice, many auctions are preceded by nonbinding bidder communication — indications of interest, requests for comment, or non-binding bidding rounds — that shapes whether the auction is run at all and what reserve prices are chosen.
-For example, in 2012, the U.S. Congress passed legislation to allow certain companies to engage in ``testing-the-waters" communications with potential investors to evaluate market interest before deciding whether or not to IPO.\footnote{Jumpstart Our Business Startups Act, Pub.
+Standard auction theory takes the seller's decision to sell and the information used to set allocation rules as given.
+In practice, many high-stakes auctions are preceded by completely nonbinding bidder communication — such as indications of interest or requests for comment — that shapes whether the auction is run at all and what reserve prices are chosen.
+For example, in corporate mergers and acquisitions, a target firm typically receives indications of interest from potential acquirers before deciding whether to initiate a formal sale process.\footnote{\cite{ye_indicative_2007} and \cite{quint_theory_2018} model aspects of these two-stage processes.} Regulations have formalized similar practices in other contexts as well: Since 2019 in the U.S., the SEC has allowed all companies to engage in ``testing-the-waters" communications with potential investors to evaluate market interest before deciding whether or not to run an IPO, describing such communications as a ``cost-effective means for evaluating market interest\dots before incurring the costs associated with such an offering."\footnote{The original law allowing such practices was the Jumpstart Our Business Startups Act, Pub.
 L. No. 112-106, 126 Stat.
-306 (2012).}\footnote{The law was extended to allow all companies to engage in such practices by SEC Rule 163B.
-According to the SEC \href{https://www.sec.gov/resources-small-businesses/small-business-compliance-guides/solicitations-interest-prior-registered-public-offering}{website}, such communications provide sellers a ``cost-effective means for evaluating market interest\dots before incurring the costs associated with such an offering."
-This paper provides a theoretical rationalization for this assertion.} Additionally, prior to running spectrum auctions, the FCC seeks public comment, expressly stating that such communication will be used to determine spectrum clearing targets and opening bid prices.\footnote{See the Federal Register Vol. 80, No. 19 for a \href{https://www.govinfo.gov/content/pkg/FR-2015-01-29/pdf/2015-01607.pdf}{sample} request.} This paper formulates a simple model of pre-auction communication, which is taken as part of an extensive-form game where the seller and bidders do not have commitment over how any information transmitted is used or disclosed, and analyzes what kind of information can be transmitted in equilibrium.
+306 (2012).
+SEC Rule 163B extended the law to all companies.
+See the SEC \href{https://www.sec.gov/resources-small-businesses/small-business-compliance-guides/solicitations-interest-prior-registered-public-offering}{website} for a description.} Additionally, prior to running spectrum auctions, the FCC seeks public comment, expressly stating that such communication will be used to determine spectrum clearing targets and opening bid prices.\footnote{See the Federal Register Vol. 80, No. 19 for a \href{https://www.govinfo.gov/content/pkg/FR-2015-01-29/pdf/2015-01607.pdf}{sample} request.
+While the full spectrum auction process is quite complicated, the key seller considerations in this paper — whether to put an object up for sale and reserve pricing — seem to be relevant in this context as well.} The widespread use of these practices suggests that sellers in these markets find such communications informative.
+This paper formulates a simple model of pre-auction communication, which is taken as part of an extensive-form game where the seller and bidders do not have commitment over how any information transmitted is used or disclosed, and analyzes what kind of information can be transmitted in equilibrium.

 Specifically, this paper examines a two-period model in which bidders (referred to by he) send private cheap talk messages to the seller (she) about their valuations, and the seller decides in the second period whether to run a mechanism or take an outside option that disappears if she chooses to run the auction.
 This outside option can represent, for example, a negotiated sale of a company to a known buyer or broker.\footnote{This formulation is equivalent to one in which the seller needs to pay a sunk cost in order to run the sale process, which in some applications is also a natural interpretation.
 In particular, takeover auctions in mergers and acquisitions often require the costly investment banking and lawyer fees as part of the due diligence process.} The seller has \emph{limited commitment}: the seller has commitment within the second period if she chooses to run a mechanism but does not have between-period commitment, so she can use any information she collects in the first period to determine whether to run a mechanism in the second period and what the allocation rule should be.
 As such, the bidders trade off providing the seller enough information to induce a sale with retaining their information rents in the eventual mechanism the seller chooses.